 - ADA Seal of Acceptance.
 Check the mouthwash label for the ADA Seal of Acceptance.
 It means that it’s been tested for effectiveness.
 Not every mouthwash has it, including some with well-known names.

 It’s important to take a close look at the ingredient list.
 Many products have multiple ingredients geared to treat specific conditions or overall dental health.
 Some ingredients in mouthwash to look for include:

 - Fluoride.
-This ingredient fights tooth decay and strengthens enamel.
+This ingredient is known to fight tooth decay and strengthen enamel.

 - Cetylpyridinium chloride.
-This eliminates bad breath and kills bacteria.
+This is meant to eliminate bad breath and kill bacteria.

 - Chlorhexidine.
-This reduces plaque and controls gingivitis.
+This is meant to reduce plaque and control gingivitis.